-When there’s inflammation (gastritis) in the digestive tract I like to use a combination of herbs.
+When there’s inflammation (gastritis) in the digestive tract I like to use a combination of herbs if I see a dog vomiting yellow.
 You can mix chamomile and lemon balm leaf infusion with marshmallow glycerite.

 Directions: Infuse chamomile and lemon balm as described above.
 Mix 4 oz of cooled infusion with 20 drops of marshmallow.
 Use the same dosage schedule as the chamomile infusion.

 Here’s another blend for yellow vomiting, from holistic veterinarian Cheryl Swartz.
 (She’s the author of Four Paws Five Directions).
 It’s a mix of goldenseal root, dandelion root and chamomile.
 It cools and calms the stomach and removes stagnation from the liver.